drthomas246/hobofoto.work/src/content/software/novel-editor.md

   　　 Copyright © 1995-2011 by Fredrik Lundh
   Pillow is the friendly PIL fork.
 It is
   　　 Copyright © 2010, by Alex Clark and contributors
-  Released under the PIL licens
+  Released under the PIL license
   [https://raw.githubusercontent.com/python-pillow/Pillow/master/LICENSE](https://raw.githubusercontent.com/python-pillow/Pillow/master/LICENSE)

 - Yahoo! 校正支援